Are weather and climate the same thing?

 - The climate is measured over a very long time.
 Conversely, the weather is measured for short term.

-Although climate and weather are closely related, they aren’t very similar to be fooled.
+We have compared weather and climate in this guide, and although climate and weather are closely related, they aren’t very similar to be fooled.

 In fact, they have more differences than similarities.